Hydrogen: Fuel

 The potential for using hydrogen (H_{2}) as a fuel has been widely discussed.
 Hydrogen can be used in fuel cells to produce electricity, or burned to generate heat.
 When hydrogen is consumed in fuel cells, the only emission at the point of use is water vapor.
 When burned, hydrogen produces relatively little pollution at the point of combustion, but can lead to thermal formation of harmful nitrogen oxides.

 If hydrogen is produced with low or zero greenhouse gas emissions (green hydrogen), it can play a significant role in decarbonizing energy systems where there are challenges and limitations to replacing fossil fuels with direct use of electricity.

 Hydrogen fuel can produce the intense heat required for industrial production of steel, cement, glass, and chemicals, thus contributing to the decarbonization of industry alongside other technologies, such as electric arc furnaces for steelmaking.
 However, it is likely to play a larger role in providing industrial feedstock for cleaner production of ammonia and organic chemicals.
 For example, in steelmaking, hydrogen could function as a clean fuel and also as a low-carbon catalyst, replacing coal-derived coke (carbon):

 Hydrogen used to decarbonize transportation is likely to find its largest applications in shipping, aviation and, to a lesser extent, heavy goods vehicles, through the use of hydrogen-derived synthetic fuels such as ammonia and methanol and fuel cell technology.
 For light-duty vehicles including cars, hydrogen is far behind other alternative fuel vehicles, especially compared with the rate of adoption of battery electric vehicles, and may not play a significant role in future.

 A Space Shuttle Main Engine burns hydrogen with oxygen, producing a nearly invisible flame at full thrust.

 Liquid hydrogen and liquid oxygen together serve as cryogenic propellants in liquid-propellant rockets, as in the Space Shuttle main engines.
 NASA has investigated the use of rocket propellant made from atomic hydrogen, boron or carbon that is frozen into solid molecular hydrogen particles suspended in liquid helium.
 Upon warming, the mixture vaporizes to allow the atomic species to recombine, heating the mixture to high temperature.

 Hydrogen produced when there is a surplus of variable renewable electricity could in principle be stored and later used to generate heat or to re-generate electricity.
 It can be further transformed into synthetic fuels such as ammonia and methanol.
 Disadvantages of hydrogen fuel include high costs of storage and distribution due to hydrogen's explosivity, its large volume compared to other fuels, and its tendency to embrittle materials.
+The economic disadvantage of distribution can be reduced by co-locating facilities that use hydrogen in mining industry hubs.